sethshivansh/angular-geo-distance-calculator/server/controller/README.md

 # Searching Algorithm

-This Algorithm calculates the distance between two points (given the latitude/longitude of those points).
+This Algorithm calculates the distance(air distance) between two points (given the latitude/longitude of those points).

 ### Definitions: